Update: October 19, 2020

 I go slowly over this area.

 Sometimes, I may even “walk” my needle over the stiff area so that I don’t break my needle.
-To “walk” your needle, use your hand wheel and turn it towards yourself several times as your needle “walks” over the thick area and then continue stitching as usual.
+To “walk” your needle, use your hand wheel (and keep your foot off of the foot pedal) and turn it towards yourself several times as your needle “walks” over the thick area and then continue stitching as usual.

 You may have noticed that the original zipper ended a few inches above the bottom edge of the jacket: